markronquillo/django-by-example/04-e-learning/readme.md

 We retrieve all subjects, including the total number of courses for each of them.
 We use the ORM's annotate() method with the Count() aggregation function for doing so.

+#### Using the cache framework

+Available cache backends

+- backends.memcached.MemcachedCache or backends.memcached
+	PyLibMCCache: A memcached backend. memcached is a fast and efficient memory-based cache server.

+- backends.db.DatabaseCache:
+	- Use the database as cache system

+- backends.filebased.FileBasedCache
+	- use the file storage system.
+Serializes and stores each cache value as a separate file.

+- backends.locmem.LocmemCache
+	- Local memory cache backend this is the default cache backend

+- backends.dummy.DummyCache
+	-

+Cache settings

+CACHES: a dictionary containing all available caches for the project
+CACHE_MIDDLEWARE_ALIAS: the cache alias to use for storage
+CACHE_MIDDLEWARE_KEY_PREFIX: the prefix to use for cache keys. set a prefix to avaoid key collisions if you share the same cache between several sits.

+CACHE_MIDDLEWARE_SECONDS: the default number of seconds to cache pages